A0Gbadamosi2024/financial_app_qabot/README.md

 Bill Payments: Pay for utilities, cable TV, internet subscriptions, and more.
 Purchases: Buy flight tickets, pay for events, and shop online.

-The platform is managed by Interswitch Nigeria Limited and is accessible via mobile apps, web browsers, and ATMs123.
+The platform is managed by Interswitch Nigeria Limited and is accessible via mobile apps, web browsers, and ATMs.
 It’s known for its user-friendly interface and extensive network of over 8,000 billers

 ### Business Problem

-The company just released a new version of the app.
-Both new and returning users have a lot of questions.
+The company just released a new version of the app,improving several features and radically changing the UI.
+Both new and returning users have a lot of questions, this has led to customer support personnel being overwhelmed.

-Some of the old users are having issues logging back into their accounts while a lot of the new users have questions about the apps features.
+In addition, some of the old users are having issues logging back into their accounts while a lot of the new users have questions about the apps features.

 This application was created to answer user queries based on two faq documents.